 H113 – Lighting on Location

-Get the perfect lighting whether dealing with the bright sun of a daytime football game to the night lights.
+Get the perfect lighting weather dealing with the bright sun of a daytime football game to the night lights.
 Learn how to control the lighting by balancing available light with fill flash as well as slow/rear curtain sync flash or how to avoid the use of flash at all with techniques for supplementing existing light.
-Materials: digital SLR and external electronic flash
+Materials: DSLR/mirrorless camera and external electronic flash